 - How to Catch Spooky Hold Over Trout, Big Fish in Small Places

-- How to Land Fish & Properly Release them, Observation and the rewards it will bring as You assume the role of a predator as we study trout behavior and how to catch them.
+- How to Land Fish & Safely Release them, avoiding stressors to the trout.
+Observation and the rewards it will bring as You assume the role of a predator as we study trout behavior and how to catch them.

 Young Mike above started with our Intro to Flyfishing trip on our mountain pond to learn some basic skills of the sport.
 Next day he did the stream portion and caught several 14'' to 17'' colorful hard fighting Rainbows.